pavan62/ckeditor5/docs/framework/architecture/ui-library.md

 ### Dialogs and modals

-Another UI component provided through the framework is the dialogs system.
-It consists of the controller (the {@link module:ui/dialog/dialog~Dialog `Dialog` plugin}) handling {@link module:ui/dialog/dialogview~DialogView the dialog views}, similar to how the {@link module:ui/panel/balloon/contextualballoon~ContextualBalloon `ContextualBalloon`} plugin manages the {@link module:ui/panel/balloon/balloonpanelview~BalloonPanelView balloon panels}.
+Another UI component provided by the framework is a dialog.
+The dialog system in CKEditor 5 is brought by the {@link module:ui/dialog/dialog~Dialog `Dialog` plugin} that offers API for displaying [views](#views) in dialogs.
+In a sense, this plugin corresponds to another that manages views in balloons (popovers) across the UI ({@link module:ui/panel/balloon/contextualballoon~ContextualBalloon `ContextualBalloon` plugin}).

-A dialog is a popup window that does not close when the user clicks outside it, so it allows to interact with the editor and its content while being open (unless it is a modal, which blocks the interaction with the rest of the page until it is closed).
-As long as it has a [header](#header), it is also draggable.
-Only one dialog can be open at a time - opening another one closes the previously visible window.
+Dialog is a popup window that does not close when the user clicks outside of it.
+It allows for interacting with the editor and its content while being open (unless it is a modal, which blocks the interaction with the rest of the page until it is closed).
+When configured to display a [header](#header), a dialog is also {@link module:ui/bindings/draggableviewmixin~DraggableViewMixin draggable} using mouse or touch.
+Only one dialog can be open at a time - opening another one closes the previously visible one.

 A minimal plugin creating a toolbar button component showing an empty dialog can look like this: